 The Clean Energy Technology Observatory

-To address the complexity and multi-faced character of the transition towards a climate neutral EU, the European Commission has set up the Clean Energy Technology Observatory (CETO), a common initiative between the European Commission’s Joint Research Centre, implementing the observatory, its Directorate-General for Research and Innovation and Directorate-General for Energy, which offer their support on the policy side.
+The Commission has set up the Clean Energy Technology Observatory (CETO), a shared initiative between the Commission’s Joint Research Centre, the Directorate-General for Research and Innovation, and the Directorate-General for Energy.